commercelayer/commercelayer-docs-api/resources/skus/retrieve_sku.md

 {% tabs %}
 {% tab title="Request" %}
-The following request fetches the sku identified by the id "xYZkjABcde":
+The following request fetches the SKU identified by the id "xYZkjABcde":

 ```javascript
 curl -X GET \